openeuropa/bootstrap-component-library/docs/developing.md

 Ex: `src/components/bcl-accordion/accordion.html.twig`.
-These are basically the components for how they are defined by bootstrap, each folder contains one or more `*.html.twig` templates, a `*.story.js` file defining the demoes that storybook will show, a `*.test.js` file defining test scenarios for jest to render and store the resulting html markup.
+These are basically the components for how they are defined by bootstrap, each folder contains one or more `*.html.twig` templates, a `*.story.js` file defining the demos that storybook will show, a `*.test.js` file defining test scenarios for jest to render and store the resulting html markup.
 These components are the ones defining the basic elements, atoms of the library, they can then be overridden by a theme package developed for a specific project.